ramaID/base-stack/README.md

 # Welcome to Forge 42 base-stack

 This is a base-stack for Forge 42 projects.
 This stack is a starting point for all Forge 42 stacks with more advanced features.
-This is an ESM Vite stack with Remix.run.
+This is an ESM Vite stack with Remix.run / React Router v7.

 It includes a basic setup for a project with Remix.run and:
 - TypeScript